Strategies For Success

-The ULC offers a Math/Stats Help Service to assist students with first year or introductory math and stats courses.
-They also offer a non-credit Math Readiness Course for students who wish to refresh their high school math skills.
+The SLS offers a Math/Stats Help Service to assist students with first year or introductory math and stats courses.
 For students who may need a little more guidance, the Department of Mathematics and Statistics maintains a list of math and stats tutors.

 Feeling anxious about the technological requirements of your course?